AllPurposeBen/bluesky_quicklaunch/README.md

 `username` is a username you'd like defaulted into the process.
 If not provided, bluesky admin will just ask you.

 Included in the repo is an example computers list.

+Mock me at the `#bluesky` channel on MacAdmins Slack.